 Physical Demands Code Comments

 Standing F Standing and walking for 4 hours at a time while actively engaged in radiographic procedures.
-Pushing and moving stretchers and wheelchairs with patients from patient areas

-Walking to procedure rooms.
+Pushing and moving stretchers and wheelchairs with patients from patient areas to procedure rooms.
 Pulling and moving patients to and from radiographic table.
 Lifting/carrying and attaching extra radiographic table components for specific procedures.

+Walking F

-Utilize good body mechanics.
+Sitting О Utilize good body mechanics.
 Pushing heavy mobile radiographic equipment throughout the hospital.

-Sitting ο

 Lifting (up to 125 pounds) F

-Carrying ο
+Carrying О

 Pushing F

 Pulling F

 Balancing N/A Reaching up to 6' with the use of a step stool if needed to manipulate equipment.
 Gathering items needed for Intravenous injection.
-Drawing up contrast from vial for intravenous injection.
-Palpate external body landmarks to precisely line up radiographic tube.
+Drawing up contrast from vial for intravenous

-Climbing N/A
+Climbing N/A to to although Bellington and to add the days of a few street although and the considerations.

-Crouching ο
+Crouching О

 Crawling N/A

-Stooping ο
+Stooping О

-Kneeling ο
+Kneeling О

 Reaching F

 Manual Dexterity F

 Tactile Sensitivity F

 Talking F Communicating in a clear and concise manner to people in various departments.
 Asking patients questions to obtain appropriate medical history.
 Listening to responses.
 Visually assessing patient.
 Hearing various background sounds during equipment operation.
 Hear or see well with corrective devices.

 Hearing F

 Seeing F

 Communicating F